 Interesting fact about Fatima

-From a small village in the center of Portugal, in the Santarem mountains, between Lisbon and Porto, Fatima has grown into a sacred city for Catholics worldwide, with 10,000 inhabitants.
+From a small village in the center of Portugal, in the Santarem mountains, between Lisbon and Porto, Fatima has grown into a sacred city for Catholics worldwide, and Our Lady of Fatima is one of the most visited spots for religious people with 10,000 inhabitants.

 This is partly thanks to the apparition of the Blessed Virgin Mary here in 1917, which made Fatima a vital pilgrimage center.
 Interestingly, the city's name comes from the Moorish name of a girl who, according to legend, converted to Catholicism in the 11th century in this area.